LinkedIn Jobs workflow, cleaned up

 GitHub Pages

-This repository includes a GitHub Pages setup that renders this README through Jekyll with a dark Bootstrap layout.
+This repository includes a GitHub Pages setup that renders this README through Jekyll with a polished dark editorial layout, a branded hero section, and responsive documentation styling.

 Included site assets: